juanpallotta/GALION_Lidar_Tools/README.md

 * `ss`: Seconds (two digits).
 * `uu`: miliseconds (two digits).

-By reading the filename of the acquired files, we can know if there is data available at certain hour (`available` variable of the JSON file).
-The status of this data has to be defined by the lidar operator, filling the state in the `status` variable of the template file passed as firts argument.
+By reading the filename of the acquired files, we can know if there is data available at a certain hour (`available` variable of the JSON file).
+The status of this data has to be defined by the lidar operator, filling the state in the `status` variable of the template file passed as the first argument.
 This could be: `operational`, `preliminary` or `na`.

 ### Third Argument: Output JSON file folder

+Path of the folder where the JSON files will be stored.